 Each committee is cross-national in membership, and its affairs are managed, subject to general IPSA guidelines, by an executive board consisting of IPSA members.
 Each RC is required to organize at least one meeting between World Congresses, and also needs to organize a minimum of two panels at each World Congress.
 One must be an independently organized panel.
 The second may be a joint session, co-organized with other RCs or sub-sections of national political science associations.
 Possible further panels are free of rules.

 Membership of RCs is open to all individual members of IPSA and to all members of national associations affiliated to IPSA as collective members.
 The former may ask to be put in touch with particular RCs by so indicating on their IPSA membership form.
 Others may join by contacting the chairs of the committees in question (see the complete list).

 RC Liaison Representative

 To help RCs interact, and to improve their role in allowing them to be heard in the overall IPSA context, a special Executive sub-committee known as the Committee on Research and Training (CRT) monitoring the activities of RCs was set up in 1979, and the office of Research Committees Liaison Representative was created in 2000.
 Michael Stein was the first RC Liaison Representative for two terms (2000-2006).
-Rainer Eisfeld (University of Osnabrueck, Germany) was the representative the next two terms (2006-2012) and Christ’l De Landtsheer (University of Antwerp, Belgium) followed with anoither two terms (2012-2016).
-Present RC Liaison Representative, elected in 2016 at the Poznan World Congress, is Christian Haerpfer (University of Vienna, Austria).
+Rainer Eisfeld (University of Osnabrueck, Germany) was the representative the next two terms (2006-2012), followed by Christ’l De Landtsheer (University of Antwerp, Belgium) (2012-2016) and Christian Haerpfer (University of Vienna, Austria) (2016-2018).
+Present RC Liaison Representative, elected in 2018 at the Brisbane World Congress, is Domagoj Bebić (University of Zagreb, Croatia).

 Further information on IPSA RCs may also be obtained from the current RC Liaison Representative: